Official Languages Recognition Program (OLRP) – Discovery (Level 1)

 - Increase security, quality, and efficiency

-Participating sites join a five-level progressive learning journey (see Figure 1), that consists of assessing and improving the organization’s official-language accessibility competencies.
-Sites (locations), or programs within sites of health and social service organizations (including federal, provincial, municipal, and private services) from all Canadian provinces and territories join the program at Competency Level 1, where they perform a self-assessment using the OLRP Assessment Tool, while gaining access to resources.
+Participating organizations join a multi-level progressive learning journey (see Figure 1), that consists of assessing and improving the organization’s official-language accessibility competencies.
 Previous accreditation is not a prerequisite.
+Health and social service organizations (including federal, provincial, municipal, and private services) from all Canadian provinces and territories can enroll one, several, or all of their departments and specialized services in the Official Languages Recognition Program starting at Competency Level 1, where they perform a self-assessment using the OLRP Assessment Tool, while gaining access to resources.

 Figure 1: Recognition Program Overview